theomjones/fundamental/README.md

 See latest changes in [changelog.md])(https://github.com/theomjones/fundamental/blob/master/changelog.md))

 Fundamental is a clean, fully responsive, lightweight Jekyll theme for blogging.
-No frameworks, no JavaScript.
+No frameworks.
 It uses system fonts, so no external stylesheets are loaded.
 The CSS is just 2Kb gzipped.

 View the [demo here](https://blog.theomjones.com).